mihikadusad/mihikadusad/README.md

   Developed a **decentralized blockchain network** for fully autonomous vehicles to communicate securely in real-time.

 - **🏥 CT Scan Radiation Reduction**
-  Created algorithms to minimize radiation exposure in **CT scans**, deployed at local hospitals.
+  Created a novel mathematical algorithm to minimize radiation exposure in **CT scans**, deployed at local hospitals.

 - **🌱 Cybersecurity Solutions for Autonomous Networks**
   I’m working on a platform that helps autonomous networks reduce **cybersecurity** threats by identifying vulnerable points and ensuring immutability.